neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ---
-title: Setup Prisma with Neon
+title: How to set up Prisma with Neon
 enableTableOfContents: true
 ---